Miriam-Stoehr/challenge-regression/README.md

 ## File Descriptions

 * `main.py`: Contains the main script to run the data pipeline, train the model, and generate performance outputs.
-Uses the dataset augmented with latitude and longitude columns `real_estate_w_coordinates.csv`.
+Uses the dataset augmented with latitude and longitude columns `real_estate_w_coordinates.csv` as well as the files containing data on Belgian NIS codes (`postal_refnis_conv.xlsx`) and taxable income per commune (`taxable_income.xlsx`).

 * `data_utils.py`: Provides a utility class and methods for data cleaning and preprocessing tasks such as handling missing values, dropping outliers, and merging external datasets.